 Leave plenty of time to stroll through our many outdoor gardens.
 The outdoor gardens of the USBG, a dynamic collection of formal and naturalistic gardens, provide visitors with diverse examples of how plants can be used to provide wildlife habitat and ecosystem services while enhancing outdoor spaces, growing food, telling a story, and improving people’s lives.
 The three-acre gated outdoor gardens (formerly “National Garden”) draw inspiration from the environments of the Mid-Atlantic region.
 Conceived as an outdoor laboratory for gardening in harmony with natural ecosystems, these outdoor gardens opened in the fall of 2006.

 The major features of the gated outdoor gardens are:

 - The Pollinator Garden demonstrates how gardens provide vital resources for pollinators.
 Pollinators, such as birds, bats, and insects, are responsible for almost a third of our food and the continuing function of our ecosystems.

 The outdoor gardens are designed to satisfy the gardener and the garden lover.
-As with any garden, over time it will evolve as plants mature, compete for space and succumb or thrive in changing conditions.
+As with any garden, over time it will evolve as plants mature, compete for space, and succumb or thrive in changing conditions.
 From this urban oasis, experience the beauty and power of nature, while enjoying the inspiring vistas of Capitol Hill.

 EXPLORE THESE RELATED PAGES: